You must submit a proposal to the Art Commission for artwork to be:

 - Photographs of the art, if it’s an existing work.

 - Current photographs of the proposed site.
 Only use older photographs to show former conditions.
 Do not use online street views.

 - Architectural or site drawings that show the art as it will appear on site.

 - Drawings or photographs of models that show the art in its proposed location.

 - Drawings that show the art’s materials and colors.

 - Drawings that show how the art will be installed, including engineering documents if needed.

 If you plan to place privately-owned art on City property, you must show proof of approval from the department that controls the site.

 Where and when

-Submit a PDF of the submission materials to firstname.lastname@example.org and three hard copies of the package to:
+Submit a package of the submission materials to email@example.com, or to: